 GE Healthcare is the medical technology subsidiary of General Electric – a multinational conglomerate based in the USA.
 With a history as far back as 1893, the healthcare subsidiary today is involved in areas such as medical imaging, diagnostics and patient monitoring.
 They work in specialised disease areas including neurology, coronary disease and cancer.

-Medtronic began as a medical supply repair shop in the US in 1949, their first commercial product was a battery powered, wearable pacemaker.
+Medtronic began as a medical supply repair shop in the US in 1949, their first commercial product was a battery-powered, wearable pacemaker.
 From then on they have focussed on technology as a means of improving treatment.
-Today there is a focus on using that technology to improve treatment and management of chronic conditions specifically – Medtronic claim that “every three seconds, another life is improved by a Medtronic product or therapy”.
+Today there is a focus on using that technology to improve treatment and management of chronic conditions specifically – Medtronic claims that “every three seconds, another life is improved by a Medtronic product or therapy”.
 In 2014, Medtronic bought Irish-headquartered Covidien to further expand their scope.
-Globally, Medtronic employ over 85,000 people in over 160 countries.
+Globally, Medtronic employs over 85,000 people in over 160 countries.

 Siemens has over 600 employees across Ireland including staff in headquarters and sales roles.
 More specifically, Siemens Healthcare has a manufacturing plant for diagnostic equipment in Swords, Co Dublin.

 Baxter began in the 1930s by launching the first commercially prepared intravenous solutions, today Baxter operates as a global diversified healthcare company.
 Its products serve disease areas such as hemophilia, infectious diseases, kidney disease, immune disorders and trauma treatment.
 In 2014, Baxter International Inc reported sales of $16.7 billion and employed approximately 65,500 people worldwide.